 First, in Table A.3, I present the results of estimating equation 1 using weekly earnings as the dependent variable for the full sample.
-Similar to the previous analysis, I find that a person with a Hispanic last name earns 4 percentage points less than a person without a Hispanic last name.
-This gap could be explained by educational differences.
+Like the previous analysis, I find that a person with a Hispanic last name earns 4 percentage points less than a person without a Hispanic last name, which could be explained by educational differences.
 Second, in Table A.6, I present the results for a sample of Mexican Hispanics.
-I find that among individuals of Mexican origin, those with that likely have Hispanic surnames earn 3 per- centage points less than those with a likely native-sounding surnames.
+I find that among individuals of Mexican origin, those that likely have Hispanic surnames earn 3 percentage points less than those with native-sounding surnames.
 This gap becomes an imprecise zero after controlling for education and parental background.
 Third, in Table A.7, I present the results for a sample of non-Mexican Hispanics.
-The gap between non- Mexicans that likely have a Hispanic-sounding last names and those that likely have a native-sounding last names is similarly explained by educational differences.
+The gap between non- Mexicans that likely have a Hispanic-sounding last name and those that likely have a native-sounding last name can also be explained by educational differences.
 I find that a non-Mexican individual that likely has a Hispanic-sounding last name earns 3 percentage points less than a non-Mexican with a native-sounding last name.
 This gap also becomes an imprecise zero after controlling for education and parental background.

-I also present the results of the estimation of equation 1 using log annual earnings as the dependent variable but with occupation fixed effects instead of education fixed effects.
-I present the results of this estimation in Table A.9.
+I also present the results of the estimation of equation 1 using log annual earnings as the dependent variable but with occupation fixed effects instead of education fixed effects (Table A.9).
 I find that the gap between people with a likely Hispanic-sounding last names and those with a likely native-sounding last names is explained by differences in occupation, similar to my findings with educational

 controls.
 I find that a person with a likely Hispanic-sounding last name earns 5 percentage points less than a person with a likely native-sounding last name.
 This gap becomes an imprecise zero after controlling for occupation.